 You can also make Crockpot Dump Cakes.

-Here’s how to make your EASY pumpkin dump cake recipe.
+Here’s how to make your EASY pumpkin crunch cake recipe.

-Before starting this easy recipe, preheat your oven to 350 degrees F. (177 degrees C.), spray your pan with a non-stick cooking spray, and coat it with flour.
+Before starting this easy recipe, preheat the oven to 350 degrees F. (177 degrees C.), spray your pan with a non-stick spray, and coat it with flour.

 Step 1 – Mix Filling

-Whisk canned pumpkin puree, milk, pumpkin pie spice, sugar, and eggs in a large bowl until well blended.
-Add mixture into your prepared 9x13 inch baking pan.
+Combine pumpkin puree, milk, pumpkin pie spice, sugar, and eggs in a large bowl with a whisk or electric mixer) until well blended.
+Add mixture into your prepared pan (9×13 inch baking).

 Step 2 – Add Cake Mix to Pan

 Evenly distribute the cake mix over the pumpkin mixture.
-Cut your butter into very thin slices, and distribute over the top of the cake mix.
+Cut the butter into very thin slices and distribute it over the cake mix layer.

 Step 3 – Top with Pecans